 Office: 109 Leasure Hall

 Bonnie Lynn-Sherow is an Associate Professor of American History and the Director of the Chapman Center for Rural Studies- the only undergraduate research lab in the Humanities and Social Sciences at K-State.
-Dr. Lynn-Sherow researches and teaches the environmental and agricultural history of North American.
-She is the author of Red Earth: Race and Agriculture in Oklahoma Territory, which traces the different ways in which Euro-American, African-American, and Kiowa communities shaped the agricultural ecology of Oklahoma Territory in the decades before statehood.
-Her current project, titled Indian in a Bottle, is a study of early twentieth-century Americans' fascination with the Indian "Medicine Man" and of how Indians' symbolic relationship to "nature" was used to peddle patent medicines.
-Future projects include a biography of a Southern Cheyenne family in the twentieth century and history of modern agro-business.
+Dr. Lynn-Sherow researches and teaches the environmental and agricultural history of North America with particular emphasis on North American Indians and minorities..
+She is the author of Red Earth: Race and Agriculture in Oklahoma Territory (Lawrence; University Press of Kansas, 2004) which traces the different ways in which Euro-American, African-American, and Kiowa communities shaped the agricultural ecology of Oklahoma Territory in the decades before statehood.
+Lynn-Sherow has published numerous essays and book chapters in Agricultural and Environmental History and on the history of the 1862 Land Grant system.
+In 2013 she was commissioned by the United States Senate Historian to co-author an essay on the 1862 Morrill Land Grant Act in commemoration of President Abraham Lincoln which was included in a portfolio of commissioned essays in celebration of the inauguration of President Barack Obama.
+Her current project titled Indian in a Bottle, is a study of early-twentieth-century Americans' fascination with the Indian "Medicine Man" and how Indians' symbolic relationship to "nature" was used to peddle patent medicines.
+Future projects include a biography of a Southern Cheyenne family in the twentieth century.

-Professor Lynn-Sherow serves on the board of the Flint Hills Discovery Center Foundation and served several years on the board of the Natural Resources and Environmental Sciences Secondary Major at KSU.
-In 2009, Lynn-Sherow was the recipient of a National Endowment for the Humanities Digital Humanities Award.
-Other grants include a CECD award, a Digital Project grant from Brunswick Corporation (2011 and 2013) and a Digital History grant from CHS Corporation in partnership with Agricultural Economics (2013).
-Lynn-Sherow received a Canadian Consulate Professional Enhancement Grant in 2007 to travel across Canada to gather materials for her class in Canadian History.
-She is active in several national societies and has served on the boards of the Kansas Association of Historians and the Agricultural History Society.
-She was the city-appointed historian to Manhattan's Historic Resources Board from 2000-2009.
-Professor Lynn-Sherow received her PhD in American History from Northwestern University in 1998, an MA from Purdue University in 1992, and her undergraduate degree in Canadian History from the University of Windsor in Ontario, Canada.
+Professor Lynn-Sherow served for several years on the board of the Natural Resources and Environmental Sciences Secondary Major at KSU.
+In 2007, Lynn-Sherow received a Canadian Consulate Professional Enhancement Grant for travel across Canada to gather materials for her class in Canadian History.
+In 2009, Lynn-Sherow was a recipient of a National Endowment for the Humanities Digital Humanities Award that launched the Chapman Center's Lost Town Digital Archive (www.ksu.edu/history/chapman).
+Other successful grants include a Center for Engagement and Community Development award, a Digital Project grant from Brunswick Corporation (2011 and 2013) and a Digital History grant (Chronicling Kansas Cooperatives) from CHS Corporation in partnership with KSU's Department of Agricultural Economics' Arthur Capper Center (2013).
+Lynn-Sherow is active in several national societies and has served on the boards of the Kansas Association of Historians, the journal Kansas History: Journal of the Central Plains and the Agricultural History Society and was the city-appointed historian to Manhattan's Historic Resources Board fro 2000-2009.
+She is also a member of the Editorial Board for the University Press of Kansas.
+Professor Lynn-Sherow received her PhD in American History from Northwestern University in 1998, an MA from Purdue University in 1992 and her undergraduate degree in Canadian History from the University of Windsor in Ontario, Canada.

-Together with her husband, Lynn-Sherow has renovated and restored numerous historic houses in Manhattan, written or directed more than a dozen national register nominations and consults on historic preservation projects.
-Active in local and national politics, she is the parent of four daughters and caretaker of two horses, three dogs and approximately (more or less) eight layer hens.
+With Jim Sherow, Lynn-Sherow has restored five historic homes in Manhattan, written and consulted on a score of national register nominations and on numerous historic preservation projects.
+Active in local and national politics, she is the parent of four daughters and caretaker of two horses, two dogs and approximately six hens.